 The performance peer group used for the Performance Unit Program is comprised of oilfield equipment and services companies and domestic and international exploration and production companies.
 This peer group is used for the Performance Unit Program because these companies represent the timing, cyclicality, and volatility of the oil and natural gas industry and provide an appropriate industry group for measuring our relative performance.
-The peer group, disclosed in our 2017 proxy statement, was used for the 2016 cycle of the Performance Unit Program.
+The peer group, disclosed in our 2018 proxy statement, was used for the 2017 cycle of the Performance Unit Program.

 The table below shows the incentive opportunity based on Halliburton's ROCE performance relative to that of our performance peer group.
-The 2016 cycle of the Performance Unit Program ended on December 31, 2018, and we achieved ROCE of 0.73%, which was above the 75th percentile of our performance peer group's ROCE of 0.61% and yielded an award paid at 200% of the target opportunity level.
-In addition to top quartile performance relative to our performance peer group over the three-year cycle, our 2018 ROCE was greater than 10%, which exceeded our cost of capital.
+The 2017 cycle of the Performance Unit Program ended on December 31, 2019, and we achieved ROCE of 3.36%, which was above the 75th percentile of our performance peer group's ROCE of 1.28% and yielded an award paid at 200% of the target opportunity level.

-2016 Cycle - Performance Matrix
+2017 Cycle - Performance Matrix

-Halliburton Ranking vs. Performance Peer Group Threshold Target Maximum 25 th Percentile 50 th Percentile 75 th Percentile Incentive Opportunity as a % of Target 25% 100% 200%
+Threshold Target Maximum Halliburton Ranking vs. Performance Peer Group 25 th Percentile 50 th Percentile 75 th Percentile Incentive Opportunity as a % of Target 25% 100% 200%

-The NEOs received payments in 2019 as set forth in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.
+The NEOs received payments in 2020 as set forth in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table.
 The program allows for rewards to be paid in cash, stock, or a combination of cash and stock.
-Over the past ten years, the program has achieved Maximum performance levels four times, Target levels five times, and Threshold levels one time.

-2018 Cycle Performance Unit Program
+2019 Cycle Performance Unit Program

-The Committee set the performance measures on a 100% relative ROCE basis for the 2018 cycle of the Performance Unit Program, with performance measured for the three-year period ending December 31, 2020.
+The Committee set the performance measures on a 100% relative ROCE basis for the 2019 cycle of the Performance Unit Program, with performance measured for the three-year period ending December 31, 2021.

-The performance peer group for the 2018 cycle Performance Unit Program is the same as the performance peer group used for the 2017 cycle Performance Unit Program and consists of the following companies:
+The performance peer group for the 2019 cycle Performance Unit Program is the same as the performance peer group used for the 2018 cycle Performance Unit Program and consists of the following companies:

-Anadarko Petroleum Corporation Nabors Industries Ltd. Apache Corporation National Oilwell Varco, Inc. Baker Hughes, a GE Company Schlumberger Limited Chesapeake Energy Corporation Superior Energy Services, Inc Devon Energy Corporation TechnipFMC Hess Corporation Transocean Ltd. Marathon Oil Corporation Weatherford International plc Murphy Oil Corporation The Williams Companies, Inc.
+Anadarko Petroleum Corporation Nabors Industries Ltd. Apache Corporation National Oilwell Varco, Inc. Baker Hughes Schlumberger Limited Chesapeake Energy Corporation Superior Energy Services, Inc Devon Energy Corporation TechnipFMC Hess Corporation Transocean Ltd. Marathon Oil Corporation Weatherford International plc Murphy Oil Corporation The Williams Companies, Inc.